-The Kansas Micro-Internship program supports the Kansas Board of Regents’ “Building a Future” strategic plan and the Kansas Department of Commerce’s aim to “connect businesses, job seekers, educational institutions and training providers to ensure the state’s workforce is equipped to meet industry needs and to help create economic success for Kansas.”
-Funding for the KMI program has been provided by the DeBruce Foundation and the Strada Education Foundation.
+The Kansas Micro-Internship (KMI) program supports the Kansas Board of Regents’ “Building a Future” strategic plan and the Kansas Department of Commerce’s aim to “connect businesses, job seekers, educational institutions and training providers to ensure the state’s workforce is equipped to meet industry needs and to help create economic success for Kansas.”
+Funding for the KMI program has been provided by the DeBruce Foundation, the Strada Education Foundation, and the Kansas Department of Commerce.

 Student Requirements Employer Requirements